briankohles/OpenDJ-Vagrant-Install/README.md

 cd OpenDJ-Vagrant-Install
 ```

+3) Download and place the OpenDJ zip download
+  - copy the "OpenDJ-2.*.zip file to OpenDJ-Vagrant-Install/install/

-3) Startup and SSH with Virtual Box
+4) Startup and SSH with Virtual Box

 ```
 vagrant up